eriknygren/let-me-explain-it/README.md

 Proceed to run the tests by typing `karma start` in the *public/tests* folder

-For server side unit testing, mocha is used.
-Install mocha and head into the *server* folder and type `mocha` in your terminal/cmd to run these tests.
+For server side unit testing, mocha is used and the tests are ran through a grunt file.
+Install mocha and head into the *server/tests/* folder and type `Grunt` in your terminal/cmd to run these tests.

 # ENJOY YOUR CONFERENCING!! #